Henry-Cheng/CodingPractice/README.md

 2) Find return value
 e.g.
-- for LC 24 "
-Swap Nodes in Pairs", the return value is a linked list that is already swapped.
+- for LC 24 `Swap Nodes in Pairs`, the return value is a linked list that is already swapped.
 - for LC 110 "Balanced Binary Tree", the return value needs to be both a boolean value isBalanced and an int value about the height, so that we can build a new class to handle it

 3) What to do at current recursion level